 A leadership challenge with many pitfalls

 While the technical or creative expertise that these individuals bring to the table is of high value to the company, more often than not expert employees stumble when taking on managerial roles or leadership positions such as team lead, project lead or senior project manager.
 This is a typical first level ‘leadership turn’ challenge.
-The first transition to managing technical people is a difficult step for any employee.
+The first transition to leading people is a difficult step for any employee.
 In a technical setting, serious interpersonal challenges arise as the result of the nature of technical people both as followers and as leaders.
 “People management” is not typically the strong suit for a newly promoted technical person, and in today’s matrix-based structures they often have little formal authority which leaves them feeling disempowered when managing technical people.

 The pitfalls that leaders of technical people face are many, but the top ones we identified in our report on leadership include: